m9ssah/m9ssah/README.md

 # Hallo, it's Massah :D

-I'm a 2nd year student at the University of Toronto with a Computer Science Specialization.
+I'm a 2nd year student at the University of Toronto with a Computer Science Specialization + Data Science Minor

 ---